hats-finance/hats-contracts/docs/dodoc/HATKlerosConnector.md

 *This contract acts a connector between HatsFinance and Kleros court.
 This contract trusts that the Arbitrator is honest and will not reenter or modify its costs during a call.
 The arbitrator must support appeal period.
-The contract also trusts that HATArbitrator contract is honest and won&#39;t reenter.*
+The contract also trusts that IHATArbitrator contract is honest and won&#39;t reenter.*

 ## Methods